Sednaya Prison: Amnesty International report (2017)

-Testimonies
+Syrian prisoner accounts

-The Syrian teenager Mus'ab al-Hariri belonged to the Muslim Brotherhood, an organization banned in Syria, and lived in exile in Saudi Arabia until his return to Syria in 2002 with his mother.
-She worried that their return would cause problems for her son because of his political stance, but the Syrian embassy in Saudi Arabia had assured her that this would not happen.
-However, shortly after al-Hariri's return, he was sentenced by the Syrian security forces on 24 July 2002.
+The Syrian teenager Mus'ab al-Hariri belonged to the Muslim Brotherhood, an organization banned in Syria, and lived in exile in Saudi Arabia until he returned with his mother in 2002.
+She worried their return would cause problems for her son because of his political stance, but the Syrian embassy in Saudi Arabia had assured her that this would not happen.
+Shortly after his return, al-Hariri was sentenced by the Syrian security forces on 24 July 2002.

 At the time of arrest, he was only 14 years old.
 Even though the UN Working Group on Arbitrary Detention announced al-Hariri's detention as arbitrary, the authorities took no step to amend his situation.
 The UN Working Group based its announcement on its assessment that he did not receive a fair trial.
 Four main issues that were raised were his young age when arrested, that he had been held in isolation for more than two years, reportedly tortured, and that he was sentenced by the Supreme State Security Court (SSSC) in June 2005 to six years in prison despite no substantial evidence.
 All the SSSC knew was that al-Hariri belonged to the banned Muslim Brotherhood.

 The Syrian Human Rights Committee reported in 2004 that people were arrested that year for political reasons.
 Providing the suspected individuals with human rights defenders and lawyers was not guaranteed, and as in the case of Mus'ab al-Hariri, hundreds of prisoners remained in prolonged detention without trial or faced sentences enforced after unfair trials.
 It was also reported that no consideration was given to the poor health conditions of prisoners, who were still held in rigorous conditions.

 Omar al-Shogre, a Syrian teenager, has testified that he had gone through 11 Syrian prisons during his several years of imprisonment.
 Sednaya was the final one.
 He had described the events in Sednaya as beginning with a "welcome party" during which new inmates were beaten with "metal parts from a tank".
 In Shogre's case, one officer beat ten newly arrived inmates.
 He states that "for 15 days [he] couldn't open [his] eyes or get up".
 After a month in Sednaya, Shogre was taken to a trial under the accusations of terrorism.
 The trial, he says, lasted for 5 seconds.
 He contracted tuberculosis there and witnessed what he thinks is an occurrence of "organ harvesting".

-Testimonies

 A former inmate of the prison who was detained for participating in a peaceful non-violent protest told Amnesty International that at Sednaya, prisoners were forced to choose between dying themselves or killing one of their own relatives or friends.
 The former inmate also stated that in the first prison he was at, prisoners were also forced into cannibalism, but that prison was "heaven" compared to Sednaya Prison.
 According to the inmate, the other prison (Branch 215) was "to interrogate" (including through torture), but when that was done, you were moved to Sednaya "to die".